gelic-idealab/design-critique/Instructions/Student-During-Session-PC-VR.md

 ## Go to the session and enter it

 1. Choose `ARTS 221`
-2. Choose `SP21 Critique Group A/B/C` by clicking on the words (not the icons).
+2. Choose `<Semester> Critique Group A/B/C` by clicking on the play icon.
-3. Choose `> START NOW`
+3. Choose `> START NOW` (in the upper right).
-4. Wait for `Models` and `Environments` to show up on the screen.
-5. Press `VR` in the lower right corner.
+4. Wait for the `VR` button in the lower right corner to turn blue, then press it.
-6. Put your VR headset on.
+5. Put your VR headset on.

+## Put on your VR headset and make sure you are in Komodo

+1. You should see a 3D environment.
+2. If you see the outside world in black and white...
+   1. Follow the instructions to set up the Guardian boundary.
+   2. Or ask for help.
+3. If you see a virtual home, a white grid room, an app store, or some other application, please ask for help.

 ## Learn to use Komodo